Melon-Xu/TopoSemiSeg/README.md

 ## Usage
 This loss can be incorporated into any teacher-student framework or its variants.

-Sample usage.
-Note that we calculate the topological consistency loss between the foreground of the likelihood map.
+Sample usage: note that we calculate the topological consistency loss between the foreground of the likelihood map.

 ```python
 def calculate_topo_loss(likelihood, target):